Open House: Will the dalit CM face ensure resolution of Dalit issues & poverty, beyond populist measures?

 Bid to divert attention from real issues

-Amid accusations of non-performance, severe internal wrangling and large-scale defections, the Congress announcement to pick the incumbent CM Charanjit Singh Channi to lead the party in the upcoming Assembly elections is solely aimed at wooing the crucial Dalit-OBC vote-bank that has a sizeable population in Punjab.
+Amid accusations of non-performance, severe internal wrangling and large-scale defections, the Congress announcement to pick the incumbent Chief Minister Charanjit Singh Channi to lead the party in the upcoming Assembly elections is solely aimed at wooing the crucial Dalit-OBC vote-bank that has a sizeable population in Punjab.
+They, too, are euphoric about it and feel proud of Channi’s 111 days governance which has been better than that of Capt Amarinder Singh.
+Given his poor family background, they think that they have finally got a leader who can well understand their problems and anxiety.
+But the ED raids and arrest of his nephew in a money laundering case may create trouble for Channi and the Congress.
+Whether and how this “garib ghar ka beta” manages to get Dalit votes in an interesting high-stake multi-cornered contest, only time will tell?
+There is no denying that political parties today go overboard to frame policies for the corporate houses, please the common people by offering a variety of freebies and divert attention from the real issues concerning them.
 Channi has openly declared that education, health and employment are his priorities; it has a special appeal for the marginalised sections which bear the brunt of inadequate infrastructure in these areas.
 Moreover, they face problems of equal socio-economic rights, untouchability, residential plots and cultivatable land.
 But to keep his commitment will be a formidable task as Punjab is in dire financial straits.
+It needs strong political will and determination to rein in the sand, liquor and transport mafias that are looting the state exchequer to take Punjab on the road to development.
+He has to fulfil other key promises such as sacrilege and drug trafficking issues and farmers’ woes.

 D S Kang